dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-geometry-and-mechanics-of-information.md

 # boundaries of communication networks in information warfare

-- when the boundaries are more tightly locked down:
+- when the social network boundaries are more tightly locked down:
       - there are negative aspects:
         - it becomes harder to establish relationships with the outside